Google Workspace : Collaboration + productivity apps

 Pricing can seem a little more expensive than it used to be for buying a standalone license, and starts from $6.99 per month for Microsoft 365 Personal, which provides you with Word, Excel, Powerpoint, Publisher, and Access, with online emails served by Outlook, and OneDrive for cloud storage of documents.

-There's also Microsoft 365 Home which offers up to six licenses for $9.99 a month, which could be ideal and cost-efficient for distributing around employees if you have five or less.
-Microsoft 365 Business Premium is targeted at larger businesses and includes Sharepoint, Micrososft Exchange, and Micrososft Teams for $12.50 per user per month.
+There's also Microsoft 365 Home which offers up to six licenses which could be ideal and cost-efficient for distributing around employees if you have five or less.
+Microsoft 365 Business Premium is targeted at larger businesses and includes Sharepoint, Microsoft Exchange, and Microsoft Teams.

 Altogether, Microsoft 365 delivers what you need and remains superior in terms of functionality than rivals.
 Additionally, expect to find many suppliers and contractors to also using it, making it an ideal fit for any small business.